SkynetLabs/skynet-workshop/README.md

 The goal of this workshop is to provide developers with examples of the important concepts of developing an app on Skynet.

+_Note: Local Development may not work on Brave or Safari.
+We're looking into this, but for now, please use Chrome or Firefox._

 > [Create React App](https://github.com/facebook/create-react-app) is used
 > for structuring the project and simplifying deployment, but you don't need
 > any knowledge of React to follow the workshop.